Passive Design

 Contaminants, including excess moisture, should be eliminated by removing the source of contamination – for example, by specifying low-VOC building materials – or installing extract fans as close as possible to the source.
 The Acceptable Solution G4/AS1 requires mechanical extract fans to remove moisture from rooms that contain cooktops, showers and baths in household units and accommodation units.

 It is especially important to persuade householders not to use portable gas heaters because of the moisture they add to the air inside a house.
-In the 2018 Census, almost a third of the households that relied on portable gas appliances for home heating reported problems with mould.

 Air purifiers